 With over 200 state-certified instructor, Classover aim to provide the best in class online learning experience.
-For only $10 a class, Classover can help cultivate children’s coding skills while learning with peers in a safety environment.
+For an affordable price to participate into the class, Classover can help cultivate children’s coding skills while learning with peers in a safety environment.
 Classover’s coding course is design for every level from beginners to advanced, and even of master level.
 From learning the basics of computer programming and animation to more complex computer science subjects, these lessons are the perfect jumping-off point for curious students.

 Codemoji contains interactive lessons and set tasks.
 The best thing it offers is that it allows the kids to learn the thing at their own pace.
 Their teaching process attracts me the most as they use images to teach the kids the things that need to learn.
 Coding is about solving problems, picking the ideas that can perfectly solve any issue.
 So kids don’t need to be good at typing or spelling to learn and enjoy their programming journey.
 Learning how to code through emojis and images is fun, and challenging.
 Their designed activities are also very flexible.
 They make the kids feel confident and unshackled through image-based learning, and in this way, they can quickly pick up skills.